HeisSpiter/HPCsim/README.md

 You'll notice that given the same amount of events, whatever the number of threads you'll spawn, you'll get the exact same result.

+# Example 2

+The second example is only the first one, slightly modified not to write any output file, and simply perform a map reduce operation and print out the computed value of Pi at the end of the execution.
+This means that there is no need anylonger for the ResPi application in this specific case.
+To use it, just build the whole repository (that's the default) and then simply run: ./HPCsim/HPCsim -s examples/PiReduce/libPiReduce.so

+It uses the same default options as for example 1, and shares some code with it.

 # Writing a simulation

 In order to write a simulation using HPCsim, all you need to is to implement a shared object (as shown with Pi simulation) that implements a few functions that HPCsim will call.